 BOARD_SEPOLICY_DIRS += \ <root>/device/manufacturer/device-name/sepolicy BOARD_SEPOLICY_UNION += \ genfs_contexts \ file_contexts \ sepolicy.te

-After rebuilding your device, it is enabled with SELinux.
+After rebuilding, your device is enabled with SELinux.
 You can now either customize your SELinux policies to accommodate your own additions to the Android operating system as described in Customization or verify your existing setup as covered in Validation.

-Once the new policy files and BoardConfig.mk updates are in place, the new policy settings are automatically built into the final kernel policy file.
+When the new policy files and BoardConfig.mk updates are in place, the new policy settings are automatically built into the final kernel policy file.
 For more information about how sepolicy is built on the device, see Building sepolicy.

 - Enable SELinux in the kernel: